What fun things to do are near me?

 Carefree Colors A great way to get the whole family out of the house and have fun being creative.
 And, this might be your chance to unleash your inner artist with someone guiding you throughout the process if needed.

-Home Depot free Kids’ Classes Home Depot hosts craft workshops for children- they receive an apron and certificate of completion!
+Home Depot free Kids’ Classes **Ask for a take home kit** Home Depot hosts craft workshops for children- they receive an apron and certificate of completion!

 Abrakadoodle One of the best art education options in the area.
 Your kid will get never bored with all the activities they offer from face painting to art classes.
 They have something for toddlers, pre-schoolers, and elementary schoolers.
 The parents can relax and enjoy some peace while their kids attend one of the summer camp programs they offered.